-Lending in crypto is generally a form of securitized lending.
-This means that whatever you lend to the counterparty is “secured” by their collateral.
-The counterparty is almost always overcollateralized (meaning that the value of their collateral is worth more than the value of the loan).
-If the value of the collateral drops, the collateral is liquidated for the loaned asset (and the loan is paid back).
-Of course, the loan is not free.
-The borrower will have to pay the prevailing interest rate to borrow.
+Lending in the cryptocurrency world is generally a form of securitized lending.
+This means that when you lend the borrower an asset, it is secured by their collateral.
+The borrower, or counterparty, is almost always overcollateralized - meaning that the value of their collateral is worth more than the value of the loan.
+If the collateral's value drops, the collateral is liquidated in exchange for the loaned asset - meaning the collateral is sold off in order to buy back the loaned asset - and thus the loan is repaid.
+Of course, the loan is not free: The borrower pays the prevailing interest rate.

 Let us look at a simple example of this type of loan.
-Say for example, that someone borrows $100 USDC.
-To do this, they put up $150 worth of BTC.
-If the value of the BTC does not drop below a certain threshold (set by the lending marketplace), nothing happens.
-However, if the value of the BTC drops close to $100, the BTC is sold to buy back USDC on the market.
+Say someone borrows $100 USDC, a stablecoin currency pegged to the U.S. dollar, and puts up $150 worth of Bitcoin (BTC) to facilitate the loan.
+If the value of the BTC does not drop below a certain threshold set by the lending marketplace, nothing happens.
+However, if the value of the BTC drops close to $100, the BTC is sold in order to buy back USDC on the market.
 This USDC is then used to pay back the loan.
-Note, that this type of loan is not riskless.
-If there is a huge instant wick down in the price of BTC, there might not be enough collateral to pay back the loan in full.
+Note that there is risk for the lender.
+If there is a huge dropwick down in the price of BTC - meaning the price drops suddenly before recovering - there might not be enough collateral to pay back the loan in full.
 Different lending / borrowing marketplaces have different mechanisms to mitigate some of this risk.
-Part of the interest rate paid reflects this risk.
+The interest rate is set partially based on this risk.

 Using the current curve above:

-So how much yield can we get from the curve above.
-We see that roughly 2 months from 2/2/2021 (the current date), the future price is $34,594.
-This means that this strategy would pay around $34,594 / $33,695 – 1 = around 2.6%.
+So how much yield can we get from the curve above?
+Looking on Feb.
+1, we see that roughly two months later, the future price is $34,594.
+This means that over the period of two months, this strategy would pay around $34,594 / $33,695 -- 1 = around 2.6%.
 If we compound this, we can have an APY of (1 + 0.026)^(6) = 17% (not including fees).

 Like DeFi lending, there are many considerations when executing this strategy.
-First, every exchange (or even decentralized futures exchanges) will have different futures curves throughout the day.
-Second, these futures could be different across assets (ex, the ETH futures versus the BTC futures).
-Third, there are fee considerations, since selling the future to match the spot crypto will cost a fee and the bid-ask spread.
-Fourth, anyone taking advantage of this yield will need to monitor their margins on the centralized exchanges and watch the (futures – spot) premium.
+First, every exchange will have different futures curves throughout the day.
+Second, these futures could be different across assets (for example ETH futures versus BTC futures).
+Third, there are fees for both selling the future and buying the matching spot crypto, as well as the cost of the bid-ask spread.
+Fourth, anyone taking advantage of this yield method needs to monitor their margins on the centralized exchanges and watch the futures-over-spot premium as they roll forward their position.
 Even though the price of the future will always converge to the spot price as it approaches expiry, short-term spikes can happen.
 Finally, even though most exchanges are safe, hacks are known to happen.
-Therefore minimizing margin and collateral across exchanges is crucial.
+Therefore minimizing your margin and collateral is crucial.

-The above 8-hour funding rate is shown as 0.095%.
-If we are able to compound that rate, it would mean (1 + 0.095/100)^(3 * 365) = 182% APY.
+On this exchange, funding is paid every eight hours.
+In this case the current eight-hour funding rate is 0.095%.
+If we compound that rate, it would equal (1 + 0.095/100)^(3 * 365) = 182% APY.
 Of course, because these funding rates are so volatile, the realized APYs can be very different.

 There are many sources of yield in crypto.
 However, as we can see, it can be very difficult for an individual investor or trader to properly optimize yield collection.
 In addition, there are various operational and risk concerns.
 This is where the Drixx Yield Aggregation platform comes in.